longitachi/ZLPhotoBrowser/README.md

     Replace some deprecated APIs.
     Support long-press gestures for more data types in ZLImagePreviewController.
 Support setting cover images for network videos.
     The ZLImagePreviewController interface supports disabling the pull-down return gesture.
-● 4.6.0.1
-  Add:
-    Support SwiftUI.
-    Support for locked output orientation in custom camera.
-    Optimize the playback experience of album videos and online videos.
-    Add will-capture-block for customizable capture actions.
-    Replace ZLPhotoPreviewSheet with ZLPhotoPicker.
-The permission of ZLPhotoPreviewSheet will be changed to private later.
-    Enhance the text sticker feature by adding text outline and shadow effects.
-  Fix:
-    Fixed the bug that the time of automatically stopping recording is incorrect when clicking to record a video.
-    Fix the issue where the width and height calculations of some videos are inaccurate when previewing online videos.
 ...
 ```